 Throughput Volumes, Facility Efficiencies and Fuel Consumption.
 Our profitability is impacted by our ability to add new sources of natural gas supply to offset the natural decline of existing volumes from natural gas wells that are connected to our systems.
 This is achieved by connecting new wells as well as by capturing supplies currently gathered by third-parties.
 In addition, we seek to increase operating margins by limiting volume losses and reducing fuel consumption by increasing compression efficiency.
-With our gathering systems' extensive use of remote monitoring capabilities, we monitor the volumes of natural gas received at the wellhead or central delivery points along our gathering systems, the volume of natural gas received at our processing plant inlets and the volumes of NGLs and residue natural gas recovered by our processing plants.
+With our gathering systems' extensive use of remote monitoring capabilities, we monitor the volumes of natural gas received at the wellhead or central delivery points along our gathering systems, the volume of natural gas received at our processing plants.
 This information is tracked through our processing plants to determine customer settlements and helps us increase efficiency and reduce fuel consumption.